-Artist forges new paths & connections at Modern Fuel
+Artist forges new paths and connections at Modern Fuel

 Michele LaRose